An alphabetical list of defined key terms used on this website is provided on this page.

 Geographic Information System (GIS)

-A tropical cyclone, formed in the atmosphere over warm ocean areas, with a well-defined counter-clockwise circulation and sustained winds of 74 miles per hour or higher.
+A tropical cyclone, formed in the atmosphere over warm ocean areas, with sustained winds of 74 miles per hour or higher.
 Hurricanes can cause catastrophic damage to coastlines and even several hundred miles inland.
 Hurricanes can create storm surges along the coast and cause extensive damage from heavy rainfall.
 Floods and flying debris from the excessive winds are often the deadly and destructive results of these weather events.
-To learn more, including ways to prepare and keep safe from hurricanes, visit the Ready.gov Hurricanes webpage

 An engineering analysis of a flooding source developed to establish peak flood discharges and their frequencies of occurrence.
-The results of the hydrologic analysis will be used when developing the hydraulic analysis performed to estimate flood elevations of selected recurrence intervals.
+The results of the hydrologic analysis will be used when developing the hydraulic analysis performed to estimate flood elevations of selected recurrence intervals, such as the 1% annual chance flood.

 A structure built out into the water to restrain currents and/or stabilize a shoreline.
 Jetties are commonly built at the mouths of rivers or tidal inlets to help deepen and stabilize the channel.